 Frequently Asked Questions

-1. What do you do?Because we believe there are things in life that are more important than money, we will help ensure that financial decisions you make will be aligned with your most important goals and your most deeply held values.
+1. What do you do?We believe there are things in life that are more important than money.
+We will help ensure that financial decisions you make will be aligned with your most important goals and your most deeply held values.

 2. How do you deliver on what you promise clients?Our job is to orchestrate the written plan that we help every client create.
 We also hold everyone involved accountable, including the client, to ensure the greatest probability that the plan does what it was designed to do.
 It all starts at our first meeting with a simple conversation about what’s important.
 Having this experience in our first meeting, which takes about an hour, is a very good way to determine if we might be a good fit in working together.
 And that’s the primary issue we ponder with anyone interested in our firm - will this be a mutual good fit or not?
 Will we bring value to the relationship?